druellan/ED-AI-Companion/readme.md

 *This script is a work in progress, primarily for personal use, as a learning experience, and to have fun with LLMs and ED.
 For something more complete and polished, I recommend checking out the [COVAS:NEXT project](https://github.com/RatherRude/Elite-Dangerous-AI-Integration).*

 ### Goal
-The idea is to provide audio feedback for the most common events in the game, such as jumps, combat, docking, etc., while using the small and *free* LLMs from *OpenRouter*.
+The idea is to provide audio feedback for the most common events in the game, such as jumps, combat, docking, etc., while using the small and free LLMs from *OpenRouter*.
 Unlike COVAS:NEXT, this project does not provide interactivity with the AI, and the intention is to have an intelligence that can provide really useful information to the player without any input.

 ### Features
 * A minimal but descriptive prompt tailored specifically for the game.
 The AI can decide to analyze the events and provide feedback or just remain silent.
-* Works well with free and small models.
+* Works well with **free** and small models (check the list inside the config.py for recommendations)
 * Each event can have a personalized parser that can be used to add more instructions, preprocess and enrich the information with web content and third-party APIs.
 * Grouping of consecutive events to send them in bulk to the AI.
 * Damage system, the more the ship is damaged, the more the AI voice degrades.